Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

 Judging from the information found on Page 1 of the archive documents, it looks like Viva was in Calcutta when war broke out in Norway on Apr.
 9-1940.
 She had arrived there from Shanghai on Apr.
 4, departing for Singapore on Apr.
-18. Her 1941 voyages also start on that document and continue on Page 2, which also shows her 1942 voyages and some early 1943 voyages.
+18. Her 1941 voyages also start on this document and continue on Page 2, which also shows her 1942 voyages (it'll be noticed that she had a long stay in New York at the beginning of that year, also spending 3 weeks at Abadan that fall, with another long stay in Sydney later on) and some early 1943 voyages.
 The rest are listed on Page 3.
 Convoy information for some of these can be found in the table above.

-Viva is listed in Convoy SL 135/MKS 22, bound for London with Government stores.
+In Aug.-1943, she's listed in Convoy SL 135/MKS 22, bound for London with Government stores.
 SL 135 had started out in Freetown on Aug.
-14-1943, joined up with MKS 22 from Gibraltar on the 26th and arrived Liverpool on Sept.
+14 and joined up with MKS 22 from Gibraltar on the 26th, the combined convoy arriving Liverpool on Sept.
 6; Viva stopped at Loch Ewe on Sept.
-5. She's listed in the MKS portion, which can be found at MKS 22.
-See also the second table on my page about this convoy, which shows us that Viva had been with the convoy from Alexandria.
-Other Norwegian ships taking part in the combined convoy, which is available via the external link provided in the Voyage Record, were Borgholm, Bosphorus, Nyhorn, Spurt and Thalatta, all listed on this website - ref. alphabet index at the bottom of this page.
+5, later arriving Gravesend on Sept.
+9. She had been in the MKS portion, which can be found at MKS 22.
+See also the second table on my page about this convoy, showing that she had been with the convoy from Alexandria.
+Other Norwegian ships taking part in the combined convoy, which is available via the external link provided in the Voyage Record, were Borgholm, Bosphorus, Nyhorn, Spurt and Thalatta.

 Later that month, she made a voyage to New York, having joined the westbound North Atlantic Convoy ON 204, which originated in Liverpool on Sept.
-28-1943 and arrived New York Oct.
-15. Several Norwegian ships took part - see ships in all ON convoys.
-From the U.S., Viva headed to Port Said the following month - ref.
-Voyage Record above.
+28 and arrived New York Oct.
+15. Several Norwegian ships took part - see ships in all ON convoys (will be added to an individual page in due course, with more information).
+From the U.S., she headed to Port Said the following month - see Voyage Record above and Page 3.
+This document gives her final destination as Karachi, where she arrived Jan.
+4-1944, later proceeding to Bombay and Cochin.

 Final Fate - 1944:

-Viva left Cochin on Febr.
+Viva had left Cochin on Febr.
 5-1944 with 6000 tons general cargo for the U. K. via Aden.
 Torpedoed twice and sunk on Febr.
-9-1944 by U-188 (Lüdden), 12 30(40?)N 57 50E.
+9 by U-188 (Lüdden), 12 30(40?)N 57 50E.
 The 1st torpedo hit in the deeptank on the starboard side, completely destroying the starboard motor lifeboat, but after the engine had been stopped the remaining 3 boats were lowered and quickly rowed away.
-Viva had a heavy list to starboard, and about 25 minutes later the 2nd torpedo hit in the aft port side resulting in an enormous explosion (it's possible the boilers exploded at the same time), and about 7 minutes later the ship was gone.
+Viva had a heavy list to starboard, and about 25 minutes later the 2nd torpedo hit in the aft port side resulting in an enormous explosion (it's possible the boilers exploded at the same time), and within about 7 minutes, the ship was gone.
 Page 3 gives the time as 22:22.

 All 37 survived and were picked up in 13 00N 55 20E by the British S/S Marwarri (Captain Armstrong) in the morning of Febr.
 11 and landed in Aden on Febr.
 14.